Kilfenora Time Capsule

 In a ceremony on Friday 16 March 2018, a time capsule was placed inside a specially designed seat installed in Kilfenora’s ancient cathedral.

 This time capsule – intended to be opened in 50 years’ time – contains a collection of documents, photographs, music, family trees and other memorabilia compiled and contributed by families in the Kilfenora parish.
 In addition the capsule contains a film of a Culture Night show staged in Kilfenora on 22 September 2017 to celebrate the project, featuring a range of talent of all ages.

 Also placed in the capsule is a record of the Kilfenora contribution to the 1937 National Folklore Collection – statements compiled by schoolchildren of that time arising from interviews with their parents and grandparents.
-This was kindly donated by the late Michael Slattery, and presented by his sitter Maura.
+This was kindly donated by the late Michael Slattery, and presented by his sister Maura.

-The capsule was then placed inside its permanent container within the display area of Kilfenora’s ancient crosses, to the sound of “Clare, My Heart, My Home” – the celebrated song composed for the 2017 Fleadh Cheoil by Tim Collins of the Kilfenora Céilí Band – sung here by Kilfenora’s primary school children.
+It was then placed inside its permanent container within the display area of Kilfenora’s ancient crosses, to the sound of “Clare, My Heart, My Home” – the celebrated song composed for the 2017 Fleadh Cheoil by Tim Collins of the Kilfenora Céilí Band – sung here by Kilfenora’s primary school children.